 - In The Belgariad, Big Bad Torak is so ancient that not only did he and his brothers precede the great disaster that split the known world into two continents, but he in fact caused the disaster.

-- The driving force behind the Second Apocalypse by R. Scott Bakker is the Consult, an Always Chaotic Evil race of Magitek-wielding aliens attempting to resurrect their Eldritch Abomination No-God, Mog-Pharau.
-The Consult was responsible for the Apocalypse four thousand years before the events of the series, but by the present day, everyone except for the Mandate school of sorcerers is convinced that they no longer exist, if they ever existed at all, and even the Mandate only remembers because all Mandate Schoolmen are cursed to dream their founder's memories of the Apocalypse every night.
-Interestingly Downplayed in the first trilogy, as they are a barely-present Bigger Bad only tangentially connected to the main plot of the Holy War, but played very straight in the second trilogy.
+- The driving force behind the Second Apocalypse by R. Scott Bakker is the Consult, a group of powerful sorcerers and generals who allied with an Always Chaotic Evil race of Magitek-wielding aliens.
+Together, they're attempting to resurrect their Eldritch Abomination No-God, Mog-Pharau.
+The Consult was responsible for the Apocalypse four thousand years before the events of the series, but by the present day, everyone except for the Mandate school of sorcerers is convinced that they no longer exist, if they ever existed at all.
+Interestingly Downplayed in the first trilogy, as they are mostly a Greater Scope Villain only tangentially connected to the main plot of the Holy War, but played very straight in the second trilogy.

 - A Song of Ice and Fire: the Others.
 When the first of the First Men, eight thousand years ago, set foot on Westeros, the Others were already there, waiting for new victims.
 They might be even older than that, given that the Children of the Forest, another very ancient race, carried obsidian weapons that are their Kryptonite.